Money management has never been easier thanks to the personal finance apps at our disposal today.

-With the foundation of the time-tested envelope budgeting system, the Goodbudget app for Android and iPhone is chock full of powerful features without compromising simplicity.
+With the foundation of the time-tested envelope budgeting system, the Goodbudget personal finance apps for Android and iPhone is chock full of powerful features without compromising simplicity.

 Saving money should be easy.
 Automate it with Trim.

 One of the features I love about Trim is that it can track your recurring subscriptions.
-When I signed up I found a couple recurring subscriptions that I wasn’t using anymore, so I promptly canceled them and saved myself some money.
+When I signed up I found a couple of recurring subscriptions that I wasn’t using anymore, so I promptly cancelled them and saved myself some money.

-How Trim Automates Ways to Save you Money
+How Trim Automates Ways To Save Your Money